4teamwork/ftw.addressblock/README.rst

 ftw.addressblock
 ################

-**IMPORTANT**: In Plone 5 a plonetheme other than the default has to be installed for some things to work (i.e. plonetheme.blueberry).
+**IMPORTANT:** In Plone 5 a plonetheme other than the default has to be installed for some things to work (i.e. plonetheme.blueberry).

+**IMPORTANT:** If the geo profile is enabled a special workflow has to be followed in order to use custom map extracts.
+- Add an address in the address tab and save.
+- Edit again and now the map extraction can be edited.

 This package is an addon for `ftw.simplelayout <http://github.com/4teamwork/ftw.simplelayout>`_.
 Please make sure you already installed ``ftw.simplelayout`` on your plone site before installing this addon.